 - If you are transferring from a brick and mortar school

 Live lessons are an important aspect of Connections Academy.
-The name is exactly what it is: a live lesson with the teacher for all the students in your child's grade.
+These are exactly what they sound like: live, virtual lessons with the teacher for all the students in your child's grade.
 The subjects for live lessons vary by grade level, but for elementary students, there are live lesson sessions for math and language arts.
 These sessions last between 30 minutes to an hour.
-These are important because the teachers are explaining the concepts found in the lesson plans.
-It gives your child the opportunity to ask questions and engage with their classmates while learning.
-Attendance requirements for live lessons will depend on your state and child's grade level.

 Each state sets laws for attendance requirements.
 How many hours of school time your child needs to have each week will depend on your state.
+Just as an example, my son needs to account for 27.5 hours each week, but this may differ in your area.
 How you mark and verify attendance will also vary.

 Because Connections Academy is a public school, students are required to complete state testing.
 This is done at a separate location, under the guidance of certified teachers.

-Connections also provides a wide range of clubs for students to join.
+Connections provides a wide range of online clubs for students to join.
 These include, but are not limited to: